luludotdev/caddy-requestid/README.md

 The top level request ID will be set in the `{http.request_id}` placeholder.
 Any additional IDs will be set in the `{http.request_id.<key>}` placeholder.

 ## Example
-The following example Caddyfile a different request ID for response bodies and headers.
+The following example Caddyfile sets a different request ID for response bodies and headers.
 ```
 {
   order request_id before header